 The Company obtains unsecured short-term borrowings primarily from Group Inc. at floating rates of interest, which are based on prevailing market rates.
-As of November 2008, these borrowings were \$1.9 billion.
+As of June 2009, short-term borrowings were \$231 million.
 The Company has an external third party line of credit of up to \$1.5 billion.
-This is a secured facility with the Company pledging collateral to the third party.
-At November 28, 2008 the Company has \$1.1 billion outstanding on this loan.
+This is a secured facility with the Company pledging collateral to a third party.
+At June 26, 2009, the Company has \$450 million outstanding on this loan.
 The carrying value of these short-term obligations approximates fair value due to their short-term nature.